confidencewoman/site/prologue-1-jade.md

 "So Jade," he finally muttered, voice low, apparently focused on the seam between two sinks, detergent bubbling across the area.
 The guard stationed at the kitchen door focused on Tax, who seemed liable to cause a minor crisis at the best of times, let alone when equipped with cleaning chemicals.

-"Out with it, Teeth, I can't stand the tension," Jade responded, focused on what they were sure were crushed coffee beans ground into the floor.
-Waste of good coffee, they thought idly.
+"Out with it, Teeth, I can't stand the tension," Jade responded, focused on what they were sure were crushed coffee beans ground into the floor. _Waste of good coffee_, they thought idly.

 "I got… let's say, an opportunity for you."